Heat Pump Repair Marysville

 How does a heat pump dehumidify?

-Heat pumps, like traditional air conditioners, dehumidify the air while they are cooling.
+Heat pumps, like traditional air conditioners, dehumidify the air as a byproduct of the cooling process. .
 When the heat pump is in cooling mode, the evaporator coil absorbs heat and moisture from the indoor air, reducing humidity levels..
 This collected water is then expelled.
 The amount of dehumidification provided by a heat pump can vary depending on the model and the humidity levels in your area.